dogukanozdemir/Basketball-Registration-Spring-GraphQL/README.md

 The project offers the newest approach for testing Spring GraphQL applications using `spring-graphql-test` and `GraphQlTester`
 Specifically, Integration testing with JUnit5.

+The MySQL database for the project is hosted on [freesqldatabase.com](freesqldatabase.com)

+You can find details in `src/main/resources/application.properties`.

 # Table of Contents
 1. [How does GraphQL](#graphql)
 2. [GraphQL Schema](#schema)